lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/key-requests.md

 A key request can be created using the Dashboard API too, in fact, the Key Request mechanism is a great way to create a mapping between an identity (a developer) and a token, and managing that process.

-**Note:** The sender email isn't enabled by defualt in Tyk Cloud.
+**Note:** The sender email isn't enabled by default in Tyk Cloud.
 Therefore, you won't receive any email when configuring the key approval manually.

 ### Secure Key Approval